procore-oss/ruby-sdk/README.md

 }
 ```

-Notice now that `per_page` has been set to 250, there are only two pages of
+Notice that because `per_page` has been set to 250, there are only two pages of
-results.
+results (500 resources / 250 page size = 2 pages).

 ## Configuration